goliatone/wee-things-workshop/README.md

 The ESP8266 chip comes loaded with an AT command set, and it's meant to be used by an external controller like an Arduino driving the chip over serial.

 #### Flashing the NodeMCU
-In this step we are going to flash our devkit with the NodeMCU binaries be downloaded before so we can start loading programs to the board.
+In this step, we are going to flash our devkit with the NodeMCU binaries downloaded before so we can start loading programs to the board.
 It sounds intimidating, but it's quite simple actually.

 We already downloaded the NodeMCU [firmware][firmware], installed the SiLabs drivers, and have **esptool** installed.

 Connect the board to the computer using the USB cable.

-Open terminal and `cd` to the **bin** directory where the **nodemcu_float_0.9.6-dev_20150704.bin** file is located.
+From the project's main directory, open terminal and `cd` to the **bin** directory where the **nodemcu_float_0.9.6-dev_20150704.bin** file is located.

 We need to put the board in flash mode.
 To do so hold down the board's **FLASH** button and press the **RST** button at the same time.
 You should see an LED blink on the board.